 - Local alcoholic beverages (beer and wine) while at the lodge

-- Round trip ground transfers between the Rio Grande Airport and lodge
+- Round trip ground transfers between the Rio Grande Airport or the Ushuaia Airport and lodge

 - Professional daily guided fishing

 - Airfare to Buenos Aires and Rio Grande or Ushuaia